ldn-softdev/jtc/User Guide.md

 ##### \* Interpolation of iterables into a string template
-If a currently interpolated JSON is an _iterable_ and is getting interpolated into a string template (using the _stripped_ token notation), then its values get fully enumerated within the string _**one by one**_ and as long they are _string-interpolatable_:
+If a currently interpolated JSON is an _iterable_ and is getting interpolated into a string template (using the _naked_ token notation), then its values get fully enumerated within the string _**one by one**_ and as long they are _string-interpolatable_:
 ```bash
 # array: